Skip to main content

 The trigger node starts a workflow when a WhatsApp event occurs.
 When you activate the workflow, the node registers a webhook in OpenWA pointing at n8n's webhook URL; when you deactivate it, that webhook is removed.
 You never manage the webhook by hand.

-Select one or more events to subscribe to:
+Select one or more events to subscribe to.
+Package 0.9.1 offers all twenty-two events the gateway dispatches:

 EventDescription